rob333/flutter_mediator_simple/README.md

 }
 ```

-Use `notify` to notify the Subscribe widget to rebuild when the mediator variable is set to update.
+Use `notify` to notify the Subscribe widget to rebuild when the mediator variable is updated.

 &emsp; [Table of Contents]